apache/airflow/BREEZE.rst

 By default ``/files/dags`` folder is mounted from your local ``<AIRFLOW_SOURCES>/files/dags`` and this is the directory used by airflow scheduler and webserver to scan dags for.
 You can use it to test your dags from local sources in Airflow.
 If you wish to add local DAGs that can be run by Breeze.

+The ``/files/airflow-breeze-config`` folder contains configuration files that might be used to customize your breeze instance.
+Those files will be kept across checking out a code from different branches and stopping/starting breeze so you can keep your configuration there and use it continuously while you switch to different source code versions.

 Port Forwarding
 ---------------